vegawidget/altair/README.md

 **Altair** shall refer to the Python package; the lower-case word **altair** shall refer to this R package.

-This version of the R package supports Python Altair version 4.1.0.
+This version of the R package supports Python Altair version 4.2.0.

 ## Example

-This example is discussed in detail in our [getting started article](https://vegawidget.github.io/altair/articles/altair.html):
+This example is discussed in detail in our [Getting Started article](https://vegawidget.github.io/altair/articles/altair.html):

 ``` r